 - Record your symptoms.
 In the days or weeks leading up to your appointment, document your symptoms to help your doctor understand the frequency and severity of your symptoms.

 - Communicate your risk.
-Make sure your doctor knows about your risk factors, including your family history and any BRC1 and BRC2 genetic mutations you have.
+Make sure your doctor knows about your risk factors, including your family history and any BRCA1 and BRCA2 genetic mutations.

 - Emphasize what’s new.
-Because many of the symptoms of ovarian cancer are common, be sure you state clearly which symptoms are new and how long they have been happening.
+Because many symptoms of ovarian cancer are common, be sure you state clearly which symptoms are new and how long they have been happening.

 - Prepare questions in advance.
 This step is important if you tend to become anxious in medical settings.
-To make sure you ask every question that matters to you, keep a notepad or your phone handy so you can jot down questions as they occur to you in the days before your office visit.
+To make sure you ask every question that matters to you, keep a notepad or your phone handy in the days before your office visit so you can jot down questions as they occur to you.

 - Involve your friends.
-If you have friends or relatives who’ve been diagnosed with cancer, ask them for guidance and support.
+If you have friends or relatives with cancer, ask them for guidance and support.
 What do they wish they’d done differently?
 How were they able to self-advocate?
 Would they be willing to role-play with you?
 In one

 studyinvolving Black women with breast cancer, participants said the support they received from friends and family made a big difference in their ability to self-advocate.

 - Ask for a referral.
-If you feel your doctor is ignoring or minimizing your concerns, ask for a referral to see a specialist.
-If you have health insurance, you can talk to your plan coordinator to see whether a referral is necessary.
+If you feel your doctor is ignoring or minimizing your concerns, ask for a referral to a specialist.
+If you have health insurance, you can talk with your plan coordinator to see whether a referral is necessary.

 - Be polite and firm.
 A good healthcare partnership is based on two-way respect and trust.
 Asking may be more effective than demanding.

 - Find another doctor.
-This step is not an easy one, because finding a new doctor is time-consuming.
-Still, if you feel you’re not being heard, it is worth the effort to look for a healthcare professional who sees you, hears you, and gives you person-centered care.
+Finding a new doctor can be time-consuming.
+Still, if you feel you’re not being heard, it is worth looking for a healthcare professional who sees you, hears you, and gives you person-centered care.

-Whether you’re just beginning to gather information about your symptoms or you’re much farther along in the process, thinking about ovarian cancer can be frightening.
+Thinking about ovarian cancer can be frightening, whether you’re just beginning to gather information about your symptoms or much farther along in the process.

 It can be helpful if you have a variety of support systems around you.
 In addition to the support you have closer to home, here are some resources you may find helpful: